 In total, this year our offices have recycled 11,000 tonnes of waste out of a total of 13,000 tonnes produced.

 For stores in shopping centres, waste management is the responsibility of the centre’s landlord.
 While this year we had planned to continue to press for improved recycling in these locations, little progress has been achieved and we plan to pursue this again next year focusing on key landlords.

 We have engaged a leading oil recycling company to recycle our used cooking oil across the BHS estate.
 Last year alone we recycled 69,000 litres of used oil; this has saved 123 tonnes of CO2, the equivalent of removing 629 Ford Fiestas from the road for a year.

 Last year, 78 of our BHS stores recycled their food waste; a total of 735 tonnes were diverted from landfill and used to generate electricity through anaerobic digestion.
 This has resulted in a total of 324,000 kWh generated.

-Last year we recycled 35 million hangers across the group.
-We have a system in place to reuse hangers up to seven times before they are broken down and recycled.
-Next year we will review and streamline the range of hanger styles we use.
+Last year 33 million hangers were recycled across the group.
+We have had a system in place to re-use hangers up to seven times before they are broken down and recycled.